Security & compliance

 Audit logging

-Every significant action in Swyvl is recorded in an audit log:
+Every significant action in Swyvl is recorded in an audit log, visible in the Activity tab of each site:

 - File uploads, downloads, and deletions